Why Your Personalized Emails Should Lead to a Personalized Website

 From the potential buyer’s standpoint, this inconsistent messaging can be confusing.
 “Will I be working with a focused, no-games team?
 Or with friendly, down-to-earth people I could meet up with at a coffee shop?”

 Since the buyer isn’t sure what to expect, they could possibly pass on the agency altogether.
+So, if you’re ending your email like a pro, your website should have the same vibe and feel like it’s a continuation of the message of the email.

 Good for the Buyer, Good for You